Translating surfaces under flows by sub-affine-critical powers of Gauss curvature: Introduction

-Next in Section \ref{sec:norotation}, assuming the asymptotic homogeneous profile is non-radial, we show full convergence of blow-down to a fixed homogeneous profile.
-We prove this by showing the amount of extra rotation that is need to perfectly fit given translator to the limit homogeneous profile from one scale to the next scale decays like a geometric sequence converging to zero.
-This is reminiscence of well-known technique of Allard-Almgren \cite{AA} in showing the uniqueness of tangent cones of minimal surfaces.
-As a corollary, we also obtain that solution converges to the limit exponentially fast in $s$; See Theorem \ref{thm-exponential1} for precise statement.
+For smoother exposition, the paper will follow a different order.
+Assuming the consequence of (2) are given (we call it the unique limit shape property; see Definition \ref{def-41}), we prove (3)-(4) in Section \ref{sec-spectral}.
+We prove the unique limit shape (1)-(2) in Section \ref{sec-uniq-bd1} and verify the topology of moduli space (5) in Section \ref{sec-uniq-bd2}.

-In Section \ref{sec-exponential-round}, we show the exponential decay toward the homogeneous profile is true even in the case when the translator is asymptotically radial.
-The behavior of translator for large $s$ can be understood as a dynamics between the projections of given solution onto three spaces spanned by the eigenvectors of $\mathcal{L}$ in \eqref{eq-mathcalL}.
-The only possibility of non-exponential decay is when the projection onto the eigenvectors that tend to grow like homogeneous profile, which is called neutral modes, dominates the solution.
-We show there is no such case by a contradiction and this follows from the similar argument of \cite{ChoiSun} in parabolic case.
+Let us explain rough ideas.
+In Section \ref{sec:set.up.spect}, we first introduce preliminary notations.
+Once the equation is vectorized, we analyze the behavior of a translator for large $s$ by studying the dynamical system for the projections of a given solution onto three spaces spanned by the eigenvectors of $\mathcal{L}$ in \eqref{eq-mathcalL}.
+In Section \ref{sec:norotation}, (3) is shown for the case of non-radial limiting shrinking curves; see Theorem \ref{thm-exponential1}.
+We prove it by showing the amount of extra rotation required to perfectly fit a given translator to the limit homogeneous profile from one scale to the next scale decays as a geometric sequence converging to zero.
+This is a reminiscence of the celebrated technique of Allard-Almgren \cite{AA} in showing the uniqueness of tangent cones of minimal surfaces.
+As a corollary, we also obtain that solution converges to the limit exponentially fast in $s$.

-In Section \ref{sec-uniqueness}, we prove the uniqueness by collecting the results in previous sections.
-The basic idea is the following: if two translators have the same asymptotic homogeneous profile and decays to the limit exponentially fast in $s$, then we can show their difference is dominated by some kernel of linearized equation.
-The $(k+1)$ parameters in our existence result in Section \ref{sec-existence} is chosen so that the next parameter indicates the coefficient of next leading eigenvector when it is compared with the predecessor.
-Therefore, we can read off the $(K+1)$ coordinates by successive application of fore-mentioned basic idea.
-When we find a solution from the existence which becomes close to given translator at sufficiently fast rate, which exactly happens when we read off all $(K+1)$ parameters, the uniqueness (a.k.a. two solutions are identical) readily follows by the comparison principle.
+In Section \ref{sec-exponential-round}, (3) is shown for the case of the radial shrinking curve ($h$ is constant); see Theorem \ref{thm-exponential2}.
+As the unique limit shape property vacuously implies the uniqueness of blow-down in this case, the theorem is to verify an exponential convergence rate.
+The only possibility of non-exponential decay is when the projection onto the eigenvectors that tend to grow like homogeneous profiles, called neutral modes, dominates the solution.
+We show there is no such case by a contradiction and this follows from a similar argument of \cite{ChoiSun} in the (backward) parabolic case.